firestuff/architype/README.md

 ## Interface

+### Input

-Architype is designed to be used on devices with keyboards (hence the "type") and optionally mice/touchscreens.
+Architype is designed to be used on devices with keyboards (hence the "type") and optionally pointing devices.
 It can be used completely without the latter.

+### Overview

 The screen is divided into two panels:

-* The editor, on the left, where you interactively define the components of your graph.
+* The editor, on the left, where you interactively define the components of your graph
-* The visualization, on the right, where the results are displayed.
+* The visualization, on the right, where the results are displayed

 ### Object types